SensorLogicInc/snodar-releases/user_guides/README.md

 ### Mounting: Distance Calibration
 The Sensor Calibration Page allows the sensor to calibrate.
-To do so clear any obstruction from near the sensor, press the **calibrate**  button, and stand at least 10 meters away from the sensor.
+To do so clear any obstruction from below the sensor, press the **Calibrate**  button, and stand at least 10 meters away from the sensor.

 ### Location
 The Location Page uses your mobile device's GPS to determine the sensor's location.
-To update the location tap the **refresh coords** button.
+To update the location tap the **Refresh Coords** button.

 ### Synchronize
 The Synchronize Page synchronizes the sensor's time with the time of your mobile device.
-To do so, press the **synchronize** button.
+To do so, press the **Synchronize** button.

 When the time has been synchronized, the newly set time will be displayed.

 ![](images/setup_two.png)

 ### Name Sensor
 The Name Sensor Page allows for the sensor to be given a unique name.

-The name can be reverted back to the original sensor name by pressing the **refresh** icon to the right of the text input field.
+The name can be reverted back to the original sensor name by pressing the **Refresh** icon to the right of the text input field.

 ### Snowfall
 The Snowfall page allows for a time to be set at which the snowfall calculations for the day and the season will start over.
-To set the seasonal reset date, tap the date icon under the **resets @** button and scroll through the year, month, and date.
-To set the daily reset time, scroll through the time options under the **resets @** button.
+To set the seasonal reset date, tap the date icon under the **Resets @** button and scroll through the year, month, and date.
+To set the daily reset time, scroll through the time options under the **Resets @** button.

 ### Snow Class
 The Snow Class Page allows for the type of snow to be specified.
 Choose a snow class out of alpine, maritime, prairie, tundra, and taiga that best describes the snow in your location.

 ![](images/setup_three.png)

 ### Measurement Interval
 The Measurement Interval Page allows for the interval at which measurements are taken to be set.

 To set the interval, tap anywhere on the current hours and minutes listing.
 Then tap the time button that appears.
 To increase the time, drag the hours (left) or minutes (right) up.
 To decrease the time, drag the hours (left) or minutes (right) down.
 Tap anywhere outside of the time input to exit.

 ### External Logging
 The logging mode for data acquisition can be set to a combination of RS-232 TX, RS-232 Format, and SDI-12 Units.
-In order to enable SDI-12 Units RS-232 TX must be enabled.
+RS-232 TX must be enabled in order to enable SDI-12 Units.

 ### Enhanced Temperature Control
 While the SNOdar has a standard temperature control, the Enhance Temperature Control page allows for the temperature control to be disabled or set to Line Powered control.
-For more info about each of these options, tap the more info button.
+Detailed information about each of these options can be found by tapping the more info button.

 ![](images/setup_four.png)

 ### Complete Setup
 Lastly, the Complete Setup Page provides a summary of the settings.
 Any setup steps that were skipped or are incomplete will have a red **x** next to them.
-To go back to these steps, press the menu button in the right corner of the setup page and navigate to the setup steps menu where each of the setup steps can be accessed.
+To go back to these steps, press the menu button in the right corner of the setup page and choose the desired setup step from the menu.

-To confirm the settings and complete the sensor setup, press the **save settings** button.
+To confirm the settings and complete the sensor setup, press the **Save Settings** button.

 ![](images/setup_menu_button.png)

 ### Erase Data Flash

-Once you press the **save settings** button, Before sensor setup is complete you will be asked if you would like to format the device storage.
-By choosing yes the device storage will be formatted *and any prior data of the sensor will be deleted*.
-By choosing no, the device storage will not be formatted and any prior data will be preserved.
+Once you press the **Save Settings** button, you will be asked if you would like to format the device storage.
+By choosing yes the device storage will be formatted ***and any recorded data will be deleted***.
+By choosing no, the device storage will not be formatted and any recorded data will be preserved.

 ![](images/setup_formatStorage.png)

 ## View
 To view a sensor and its associated data, press the **View** button on the desired sensor’s tab.
-Return to the home page using the back arrow in the top left corner, or navigate through each of the sensor’s pages for required functionality (listed below).
+You can return to the home page via the back arrow in the top left corner.

 ![](images/view_button.png)